 There are exceeding great and precious promises to those who pray.
-What did the Lord Jesus mean when He spoke such words as these, "Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you: for every one that asketh receiveth; and he that seeketh findeth; and to him that knocketh it shall be opened" (Matt. vii.
-7, 8).
-"All things, whatsoever ye shall ask in prayer, believing, ye shall receive" (Matt xxi 22).
-"Whatsoever ye shall ask in My name, that will I do, that the Father may be glorified in the Son.
-If ye shall ask anything in My name, I will do it" (John xiv.
-13, 14).
+What did the Lord Jesus mean when He spoke such words as these, "Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you: for every one that asketh receiveth; and he that seeketh findeth; and to him that knocketh it shall be opened."
+(Matt. vii.
+7, 8.)
+"All things, whatsoever ye shall ask in prayer believing, ye shall receive."
+(Matt. xxi.
+22.)
+"Whatsoever ye shall ask in my name, that will I do, that the Father may be glorified in the Son.
+If ye shall ask anything in my name, I will do it."
+(John xiv.
+13, 14.)
 What did the Lord mean when He spoke the parables of the friend at midnight and the importunate widow?
 (Luke xi.
-5 and xviii.
-1).
-Reader, think over these passages.
+5, and xviii.
+1.)
+Think over these passages.
 If this is not encouragement to pray, words have no meaning at all.

 There are wonderful examples in Scripture of the power of prayer.
 Nothing seems to be too great, too hard, or too difficult for prayer to do.
 It has obtained things that seemed impossible and out of reach.
 It has won victories over fire, air, earth, and water.
 Prayer opened the Red Sea.
 Prayer brought water from the rock and bread from heaven.
 Prayer made the sun stand still.
 Prayer brought fire from the sky on Elijah's sacrifice.
 Prayer turned the counsel of Ahithophel into foolishness.
 Prayer overthrew the army of Sennacherib.
 Well might Mary, Queen of Scots, say, "I fear John Knox's prayers more than an army of ten thousand men."
 Prayer has healed the sick.
 Prayer has raised the dead.
 Prayer has procured the conversion of souls.
 "The child of many prayers," said an old Christian to Augustine's mother, "shall never perish."
 Prayer, pains, and faith can do anything.
-Nothing seems impossible when a man has the spirit of adoption.
-"Let Me alone," is the remarkable saying of God to Moses, when Moses was about to intercede for the children of Israel (Exod. xxxii.
-10).
-The Chaldee version has it, "leave off praying."
+Nothing seems impossible when a man has the Spirit of adoption.
+"Let me alone," is the remarkable saying of God to Moses, when Moses was about to intercede for the children of Israel.
+(Exod. xxxii.
+10.)
+The Chaldee version has it "Leave off praying."
 So long as Abraham asked mercy for Sodom, the Lord went on giving.
 He never ceased to give till Abraham ceased to pray.
-Reader, think of this.
+Think of this.
 Is not this encouragement?

-What more can a man want to lead him to take any step in religion, than the things I have just told him about prayer?
+What more can a man want to lead him to take any step in religion than the things I have just told him about prayer?
 What more could be done to make the path to the mercy-seat easy, and to remove all occasions of stumbling from the sinner's way?
-Surely if the devils in hell had such a door set open before them, they would leap for gladness, and make the very pit ring with joy.
+Surely if the devils in hell had such a door set open before them they would leap for gladness, and make the very pit ring with joy.

 But where will the man hide his head at last who neglects such glorious encouragements?
-What can possibly be said for the man who, after all, dies without prayer?
-Surely, reader, I may well feel anxious that you should not be that man.
-Surely I may well ask,-DO YOU PRAY?
+What can be possibly said for the man who after all dies without prayer?
+God forbid that any reader of this paper should be that man.

-V. I ask whether you pray, because diligence in prayer is the secret of eminent holiness.
+V. In the fifth place, diligence in prayer is the secret of eminent holiness.